Alphabetical Plant Listing

 Regional Gardening, Best Shrubs, New England Gardening

 Rain tends to run quickly off sloping sites, leaving little time for the water to soak down into the soil.
-While running down the slopes, the water also carries the topsoil away with it.
+While running down the slopes, the water carries the topsoil away.

 Below is the list of shrub species and cultivars that tolerate the conditions of a sunny slope in New England landscapes.
-Please note that a mix of plants is usually more effective because each plant has its own specific root system.
-Planting a diverse selection of shrubs will have the benefit of holding the soil in different ways.
+Please note that a mix of plants is usually more effective because each plant has its specific root system.
+Planting a diverse selection of shrubs will benefit from holding the soil in different ways.

 As you will note, some are top performers and have received prestigious awards.